Henry Littleton Groom: Early life and business career

-Groom was born at Toowoomba, Queensland, in 1860 to William Henry Groom and his wife Grace (née Littleton).
+Groom was born at Toowoomba, Colony of Queensland, in 1860 to William Henry Groom and his wife Grace (née Littleton).
 His father, an auctioneer, went on to be a member of both the Queensland Parliament and, being the only transported convict ever to do so, Australian Parliament.

 After his education at St Mary's School, Ipswich, and Brisbane Grammar School, he commenced work at his father's newspaper, The Toowoomba Chronicle and before long he was promoted to business manager.
 As his father's political interests gained momentum, Henry became the backbone of The Chronicle and in 1900 the business went from being a sole proprietorship to W. H. Groom & Sons with Henry now a director.

 When his father died in August 1901, Henry became managing director and remained in that position until the Grooms sold their interest in the business to the Dunn family in 1922.